Mariner's astrolabe

 The mariner's astrolabe, also called sea astrolabe, was an inclinometer used to determine the latitude of a ship at sea by measuring the sun's noon altitude (declination) or the meridian altitude of a star of known declination.
 Not an astrolabe proper, the mariner's astrolabe was rather a graduated circle with an alidade used to measure vertical angles.
 They were designed to allow for their use on boats in rough water and/or in heavy winds, which astrolabes are ill-equipped to handle.
-It was invented by the Portuguese people, a nation known for its maritime prowess and dominated the sea for multiple centuries.
+It's notable for its role during the Age of Exploration where Portuguese and Spanish navigators used it to great success.
 In the sixteenth century, the instrument was also called a ring.